 - Using particular medicines with a laxative effect.
 Bran, fiber preparations and lactulose can cause a lot of gas.

 - Lactose intolerance.
-In people who don’t tolerate lactose, the milk sugar (lactose) from milk is not broken down and absorbed in the small intestine.
+In people who don’t tolerate lactose, milk sugar (lactose) from milk is not broken down and absorbed in the small intestine.
 The milk sugar ends up unaltered in the colon and is fermented there, causing gas development.

 - Other intestinal diseases.
 With other intestinal diseases, such as gluten intolerance (coeliac disease), Crohn’s disease and ulcerative colitis, extra gas development can occur.